ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 your only child, am I not?"

 Adam looked deeply into Seth's eyes.
 "No, I tell you, you are not.
-The reason you do not know your brothers is because I great tragedy took place before you were born.
+The reason you do not know your brothers is because a great tragedy took place before you were born.
 Let me now tell you of the tragedy of Cain and Abel."

 So Adam began the story of Cain and Abel as he understood it.